pamo/pamo.github.io/pages/travel/cl/santiago/index.md

 ## Shopping

 ## Activities
-* Rock Climbing - I haven't done outdoor climbing here but there are a few options for indoor that I would recommend.
+* Rock Climbing: I haven't done outdoor climbing here but there are a few options for indoor that I would recommend.
   * [El Muro](http://www.gimnasioelmuro.cl/): Great for rope and bouldering.
 The roped routes are not updated often, but lead climbing opens up more options for mixing things up a bit.
   * [Casa Boulder](http://www.casaboulder.cl/): Bouldering only.
 Can get really crowded but is in a nice neighborhood (Barrio Italia) with tons of options for food and exploring before and after.
   * [Zenit Climbing](http://zenitclimbing.cl/): Las Condes' best kept secret?
 This place is practically empty every time I go.
 Bouldering only.
 In Parque Araucano and next to Mall Parque Arauco.